Question: Where is wireless available?

-An x in the Antivirus column means that the network requires and up-to-date antivirus program.
+An x in the Antivirus column means that the network requires an up-to-date antivirus program.
 Click here for the list of approved programs.

-An x under Windows' Patches means that to connect, you computer must have all critical Windows' patches installed.
+An x under Windows' Patches means that to connect, your computer must have all critical Windows' patches installed.
 Click here to find Microsoft Windows Updates and Downloads.

 An x under Bradford means that the Bradford Persistent Agent must be installed on your computer to connect.
 Conveniently, as you try to connect to these networks, you will be prompted with a window asking you to install the agent.